apify/rag-web-browser/README.md

 Accepted
 ```

-The server will then invoke `Actor` and its tool using the provided query and stream the response back to the client via SSE:
+The server will then invoke `Actor` and its tool using the provided query and stream the response back to the client via SSE.
+The response will be received at the initiated SSE connection:

 ```text
 event: message